Onyx-Protocol/Onyx/docs/protocol/specifications/ca-api.md

 Actions `issue`, `control_account`, `control_program`, `retire` have an optional `confidential` parameter with boolean fields `asset_id`, `amount`, `reference_data`.
 Confidentiality of `control_receiver` action is determined by the receiver, not by the user.
 Actions `spend_*` can only use `confidential.reference_data` field since confidentiality of asset ID and amount is already determined in the corresponding unspent outputs.

 Parameter `confidential` indicates which fields of the output should be encrypted by the user of the receiver.
 Parameter `confidential` and all its fields are optional.
 Default value for each field is `true`.
 If the value for a given field is `true`, a corresponding encryption key is generated and used to encrypt the specified data.

+For issuance actions, if `confidential.asset_id` is set to `true`, an array `issuance_choices` can be used.
+`issuance_choices` specify asset IDs (by ID or alias) among which the actually issued asset ID is hidden.
+`issuance_choices` is allowed (but not required) to include the asset ID being issued.
+User can specify only asset IDs that they are an issuer of (and can sign each individual issuance program) or the asset IDs imported via [Import Asset](#import-asset) API.
+Build fails if `issuance_choices` are specified while `confidential.asset_id` is set to `false`.

 If the transfer is made to an account, it is encrypted with the keys associated with this account.